lebk/InventoryMgmt/readme.txt

 Create a user vmfactory/syamtenc, and grant all the privilidges to the db vmfactory.
 1. mysql - u root -p
-2. mysql> grant all on vmfdb.* to dbuser@localhost identified by 'dbpassword';
+2. mysql> grant all on InventoryMgmt.* to dbuser@localhost identified by 'dbpassword';

 3. Execute /VMFactory/InitialVMFactory.sql to initial tables and Metadata.
 (Or drop the db by executing: /VMFactory/DropTables.sql).